saf-dmitry/taskpaper-mode/README.md

 Pressing `C-c @` (`taskpaper-item-set-tag-fast-select`) will then present you with a special interface, listing all predefined tags with corresponding selection keys.
 Tag specifiers can have value in parentheses.
 The expression `%t` in the tag value is replaced with current date in [ISO 8601][iso8601-wiki] format, `%T` is replaced with current date and time, and `%^T` is like `%T`, but prompts the user for date & time.

 If an item has a certain tag, all subitems will inherit the tag as well.
-To limit tag inheritance to specific tags, configure user option `taskpaper-tags-exclude-from-inheritance`.
+To limit tag inheritance to specific tags, configure the user option `taskpaper-tags-exclude-from-inheritance`.

 The command `C-c C-r` (`taskpaper-remove-tag-at-point`) deletes single tag under cursor.

 ## Completing Tasks

 Item is marked as completed by applying the `@done` tag.
-By default, items tagged with `@done` are visually crossed out.

 The command `C-c C-d` (`taskpaper-item-toggle-done`) toggles done state for item under cursor.
 Alternatively you can toggle done state of the task by clicking on the task mark with `mouse-1` if the user option `taskpaper-pretty-marks` is non-nil.
 If the user option `taskpaper-complete-save-date` is non-nil, current date will be added to the `@done` tag.
 Additionally, you may specify a list of tags, which will be removed once the item is completed, using the user option `taskpaper-tags-to-remove-when-done`.

+By default, items tagged with `@done` are visually crossed out.
+You can change the way completed items are displayed by customizing `taskpaper-done-item-face` or disable the additional fontification of these items completely by setting the user option `taskpaper-fontify-done-items` to nil.

 ## Calendar Integration